FULL SPECTRUM CBD VAPE

-Vaping CBD (Cannabidiol) products are one of the best ways to take advantage of their benefits.
-Vaping CBD helps offset the loss of bioavailability.
+Vaping CBD (Cannabidiol) products are one of the best ways to take advantage of their effects.
 You also experience the effects of CBD much faster and can consume less product overall.
-CBD is a non-psychoactive cannabinoid, offering reported benefits in combatting anxiety and depression, inflammation, pain, seizures and more.
+CBD is a non-psychoactive cannabinoid.
 People often choose CBD versus THC when they want to help their bodies without experiencing a high.

 A 2017 study, Understanding Cannabidiol, shows that of people surveyed 54 percent use CBD to reduce joint pain and inflammation.
 Another 35 percent use it to treat migraines.
 Thirty-two percent use it to treat chronic body pain.
 Arthritis symptoms are behind 28 percent of users.
 And 26 percent use marijuana-derived CBD to treat nausea.

 Within that study, 59 percent of consumers said that vaping is their preferred consumption method.
 CBD is popular, and vaping is a popular way to consume it.
 So, here’s the best way to get it done.

 What is the best delivery system for CBD-rich cannabis?
 It’s the one that provides the right dose, for the right duration, with the least unwanted side effects.

 When you vape CBD, you heat a CBD oil to the point where it becomes an inhalable vapor.
 You can use a conduction vape to heat around the oil.
 Or, you can use a convection vape to directly heat the oil.